 Echotexture—The characteristic appearance of specific organs when viewed using ultrasound.
 The liver has a characteristic echotexture.

 Transducer movements—When performing sonography, specific terms are used to describe characteristic movements of the transducer used to obtain the image desired.
-Some examples of this include dragging, rocking, fanning, and ...
+Some examples of this include dragging, rocking, ...